 There isn’t one particular cause for high blood pressure, but there are a number of factors that can increase your risk, such as being overweight, eating too much salt, drinking too much alcohol or coffee, smoking, not exercising enough, and being overly stressed.
 Try and keep your blood pressure down by eating lots of fresh fruit and vegetables, taking time to relax and exercise frequently and by watching your weight.

 What can Asda do to help?

 Not only can Asda Pharmacies check your blood pressure for free, the pharmacy team can give you advice on achieving a healthier lifestyle.
 Asda can help you monitor your blood pressure at home with the large range of Blood Pressure Monitors that are available for purchase.
-At the moment, to support this campaign, there is a great deal on Salter Blood Pressure Monitors in-store, where you can pick up your own monitor at the not-for-profit price of only £7.50.

 To make an appointment to see your local Asda pharmacist or make use of any of these services, just ask at the pharmacy counter next time you’re in store.
 You can find your nearest Asda Pharmacy by using the store locator tool.

 *Customers not eligible for the free blood pressure checks: pregnant women, anyone under 16 years old and customers with arrhythmias.